512z/podlens/README.md

 For knowledge-seekers who want to learn from audio content more effectively.

-A cost-free & powerful podcast transcription and summarization tool that supports both Apple Podcast and YouTube platforms, featuring bilingual Chinese/English interface and integrating multiple AI technologies for high-quality audio transcription and intelligent summarization.
+A fast & cost-free & powerful podcast transcription and summarization tool that supports both Apple Podcast and YouTube platforms, featuring bilingual Chinese/English interface and integrating multiple AI technologies for high-quality audio transcription and intelligent summarization.

 ## ✨ Key Features